bitumin/materialista-real-state-cms/readme.md

 ## The history

 I wrote this app arround two years ago as a personal exercise more than anything else.
 In fact, I think it was the second Laravel app I wrote!
 Since I was not very experienced with the framework, I'm sure I didn't write the code as elegantly as any Laravel project deserves.
-Anyway, the app is quite functional, I keep it updated and I promise to improve in my free time.
+Anyway, the app is quite functional, I keep it updated and I promise to improve it in my free time.

 ## What you can do...